openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/README.md

 ```

 ## Applying policies using GitOps
-You can modify which policies to enforce using kustomize.

-**By default all policies are included as dryrun.
-Removal isn't supported, although an alternative is specified [here](https://kubectl.docs.kubernetes.io/faq/kustomize/eschewedfeatures/#removal-directives)**.
+You can include in `dryrun` mode either all policies or as policy groups.
+You can change to `enforce` mode either all policies, as policy groups, or individually.

+You can't include specific policies in dry run, you can use the alternative workflow suggested at the end of the paragraph in [this link](https://kubectl.docs.kubernetes.io/faq/kustomize/eschewedfeatures/#removal-directives).

 ### Import this kustomization
 #### By extending this project